tysongreenan/STM_Tunneling_Animation/README.md

 This tool helps students and researchers understand:
 - The physics behind STM operation
 - Quantum tunneling phenomena
+- Mathematical modeling of physical systems
+- Different equation types and their parameters
 - The relationship between distance, voltage, and current in STM
+- Real-time visualization of mathematical functions
+- Derivatives and mathematical properties of curves
 - Real-world applications of scanning probe microscopy

 ## Contributing